Forensic Accounting

 Our first audit is coming up; do you offer mock audits or readiness reviews?

-Yes, I can conduct a mock audit and walkthrough to simulate the audit experience and identify areas for improvement.
+Yes, I can conduct a mock audit walkthrough to simulate the process, identify any problem areas, and help you prepare for the real thing.

 Process Improvement Projects